javiercejudo/modelico/docs/basics/optional_values.md

 }
 ```

-Then, it can be used normally:
+Then, it can be used as any other value:

 ```js
 const pet1 = M.fromJSON(Animal, '{"name": "Bane"}')